-20 points: Informed participation: Students are required to participate regularly in class discussions.
+10 points: Informed participation: Students are required to participate regularly in class discussions.
 Full credit will be given for active, informed participation directly concerning the text, film, or website under consideration.
 This grade includes active listening, group work, and homework.
 In class, the professor will occasionally solicit and/or accept personal points of view to begin or encourage discussion, however, off-topic comments will not count in this grade as it is essential to the course of study to discuss ideas in readings and/or questions raised on the assignment topics.
 Only students who consistently demonstrate a close reading of the homework will receive an 'A' in this area.
 Three or more unexcused absences will reduce this grade to 0.
 (LO 1 and LO2).

 20 points: A Reflection Paper: A particular theological theme or question (e.g. Transfiguration, Suffering, Creation, etc.) will be explored by comparing two different artistic renderings or exploration into said event.
 The art chosen to explicate the theological concern must reflect two different cultural sources or historical periods.
-The paper will be 4-5 pages in length and follow MLA formatting dictates.
-Due: Monday, October 31.
+The paper will be 5 pages in length and follow MLA formatting dictates.
 (LO1).

-30 points: 3 Quizzes.
+40 points: 4 Quizzes.
 Quiz may consist of short answers, fill in the blank, and/or essay.
 In-class.
 (LO1 and LO2).
-Dates: Quiz #1: Monday, September 26, Quiz #2: Monday, October 10 and third quiz on Friday, November 11.

-10 points: a critical response paper (1-2 pages).
+10 points: a critical response paper (2 pages).
 (LO1 and LO2).
-The Critical Response Paper is due on Friday October 7^{th.} In this paper the student will reflect on how a particular art form or work of art explicates their own understanding and personal experiences of one of the following mysteries: evil, suffering, divine revelation, sacrifice, the relationship between whole and part (universal and individual), Trinitarian Identity, Creation, covenant and law, Jesus Christ or the immaterial order.
+In this paper the student will reflect on how a particular art form or work of art explicates their own understanding and personal experiences of one of the following mysteries: evil, suffering, divine revelation, sacrifice, the relationship between whole and part (universal and individual), Trinitarian Identity, Creation, covenant and law, Jesus Christ or the immaterial order.

 20 points: Test.
-Monday, October 24th.